Why Is My Toilet Not Flushing?

 Start by removing the toilet tank lid and observing what happens when you press the flush handle.
 If nothing moves, your handle mechanism or lift chain may be disconnected.
 The lift chain connects the handle arm to the flapper valve at the bottom of the tank—if it’s broken, loose, or tangled, the flapper won’t lift to release water into the bowl.

-If the mechanism moves but water doesn't fill the bowl with adequate force, check your tank water level.
+If the mechanism moves but water doesn’t fill the bowl with adequate force, check your tank water level.
 The water should sit approximately one inch below the overflow tube.
 Low water levels reduce flushing power dramatically.
-Adjust the float ball or float cup by bending the arm downward or adjusting the adjustment screw to allow more water into the tank.
+Adjust the float ball or float cup by bending the arm upward or turning the fill-valve adjustment screw to raise the shutoff level and allow more water into the tank—bending the arm downward lowers the water level.

 Examine the flapper valve itself—the rubber seal at the tank bottom.
 Oklahoma’s hard water causes mineral deposits and deterioration on flapper valves, preventing proper sealing.
 A worn flapper allows water to leak continuously into the bowl, meaning insufficient water remains for a proper flush.
 If the flapper feels slimy, stiff, or shows visible decay, replacement is necessary.